|QIS-LEO-DLXX||N/A||Huawei Watch 2||No|

 Ting smartwatch coverage

 Ting GSM coverage maps are intended for standard smartphones.
-In general LTE smartwatch coverage area is a bit less than smartphones due to the smaller volume to cram everything including antennas into.
+In general Ting smartwatch coverage area is a bit less than smartphones due to the smaller volume to cram everything including antennas into.

 The Ting app (used on a smartphone) breaks out the usage for each category: